 Why Use Evaporated Milk?

 Using evaporated milk in Mac & Cheese helps keep the cheese from breaking apart and becoming gritty or chalky.
-It's also concentrated and acts like cream but with fewer calories.
+It’s also concentrated and acts like a cream but with fewer calories.

 How to Make Crock Pot Macaroni and Cheese